Macrobiotic Diet for Migraine: Foods, Principles And Migraine Prevention

 14. Chew at least 50 times per mouthful and put your fork down while you chew.

-Get the 8-Week Food & Supplement Testing Journal
+Look inside the 8-Week Food & Supplement testing plan

 Macrobiotic Intervention During a Migraine Attack